BrawnyJavier/WeRentCar123/README.md

 ```
 First, you will need to generate the database.
 To do so, open the .sln file contained in    .\WeRentCar123\BackOffice\WeRentCar123.sln
+go to WeRentCar123.Context and modify the connection string to match your sql server instance.

 using visual studio then, go to

 Tools> Nuget Package Mannager >  Package mannager console
 in the console, select the WeRentCar123.Context as the default project and type "update-database", after
 you hit enter, the database will be created in the configured sql server instance.